ONLINE GROUP WORKSHOP

 Many of the women I work with find me when they get to this point.
 They want life to feel a bit easier and have a bit more fun, while still meeting the responsibilities that are important to them, but they're not sure how to make that happen.
 They feel they've travelled too far down the wrong path and can't see how to find their way again.

-One of the carers in my mother's care-home always tells me, "you're just like your mum," while my mother tells me that various traits, "must have come from your father," and I recognise that I have quirks and behaviours that directly mirror one of them, or sometimes are a result of trying to be different.
+One of the carers in my mother's care-home always tells me, "you're just like your mum," while my mother tells me that various traits, "must have come from your father," and I recognise that I have quirks and behaviours that directly mirror both of them, or sometimes are a result of trying to be different.

 We are all a product of our experience - not just within families but within our friendship groups, our schools and workplaces, our communities and the society we live in.
 But the earliest, and often strongest, influence is the family group we grow up in.